ralph-uy-aes/ralph-uy-aes.github.io/essays/deploy-a-nextjs-app-to-vercel.md

 ### 4. Create a new PostgreSQL database in Vercel

 Click on the Storage tab.
 Then click the **Create Database** button.
-Choose the **PostgreSQL** option.
-Name your database.
+Choose the **Supabase** option.
+Name your database **nextjs-dashboard-postgres**.

 Click on the **Projects** tab.
 Then click on the **Connect Project** button.
 Choose the project you created in step 3.

 {% include medium-img.html url="reading-vercel-3.png" %}

+{% include medium-img.html url="reading-vercel-4.png" %}

 ### 5. Link your GitHub repository to Vercel

-We have to get the correct environment variables to connect to the Vercel PostgreSQL database.
+We have to get the correct environment variables to connect to the Vercel Supabase database.

 #### 5.1.
 Install the Vercel CLI